art2003/interview/output.md

     [PatientNo] [AE] [Med] [FromDate] [ToDate]

-3. List all patients who had a headache more than once:
+3. List the patient number and initials for every patient that never had a headache

 4. Produce a report showing the number of days between successive visits.
 Leave the column blank for the first visit for each patient.